 Valuation methods—such as the income, market, and asset approaches—are used to evaluate a business.
 The choice of method depends on the nature and complexity of the business.
 Clear and detailed financial documentation aids in providing an accurate assessment.

 Collaborating with a credible business valuator is advisable to ensure your business is appraised correctly.
-At Carrie Warner Attorney at Law, you'll gain a comprehensive understanding of your business's value, offering you strategic leverage in negotiations.
+At Warner Law, you’ll gain a comprehensive understanding of your business’s value, offering you strategic leverage in negotiations.

 Strategies for Safeguarding Your Business During Divorce